1. Accounting Principles

 1.5 Treasury shares

 Treasury shares directly held are recognised at acquisition cost and deducted from equity.
 For treasury shares held by a subsidiary, a reserve for treasury shares is created with a corresponding entry in the voluntary retained earnings.
-Gains and losses on the use/sale are recognised in legal capital reserves.
+Gains and losses on the use/sale are recognised in statutory capital reserves.